 There is a small pullout at the spot pictured below.
 We stopped to let the brakes cool.
 Were also happy to have disc brakes all around on the truck.
 The truck brakes were really working to take the load as the trailer brakes were smoking hot and not effective.

-We patiently waited for 15 minutes, then swallowed hard and headed on down the road again.
+Waited patiently for 15 minutes, swallowed hard, then headed on down the road again.

 Stopped at a pull out to let the brakes cool down & debate the next